 Study trips to Italy, Belgium and France followed.
 He shifted the focus of his artistic work to commissioned painting and graphics.
 The contact with the new medium digital art made a lasting impression on him and broadened his horizons for the extraordinary and the new.

-In addition to his work as a visual artist, Wolfgang Schrom also worked in other artistic fields.
-He studied singing from 2009 to 2015 for six years with Ulrike Schuhmacher and Prof. Alexander Mayr.
-It is also worth noting that he graduated from the School of Poetry in the early nineties and attended the class of Ide Hintze.
-His contribution was selected and presented in the ORF RadioKulturhaus.
+In addition to his work as a visual artist, Wolfgang Arpad Schrom was also interested in other artistic fields.
+From 2009 to 2015, he studied singing for six years with Ulrike Schuhmacher and Prof. Alexander Mayr.
+The artist also graduated from the SFD School of Poetry and attended Ide Hintze's class.
+His contribution was selected and presented at the ORF's RadioKulturhaus.

 Have we already seen the TOWER OF BABEL?
 No, because the interpretation of artist Wolfgang Schrom is only being presented to the public for the first time.
 The artist states: “I draw from the unconscious; I visualize and try to realize a form of beauty in my artistic work.”
 Image, technical experiments, digital sketch and transformation by hand mark Schrom’s newest paintings.
 The TOWER OF BABEL is the emblem for the moment, in which the confusion of tongues emerges on earth.